AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront/wf-home-cannot-delete-todo.md

 ---
-title: "Home: Cannot delete To-do in new Home experience"
+title: 'Home: Cannot delete To-do in new Home experience'
-description: "When a user in the new Home experience attempts to delete an item from the To-do widget, the item does not delete, and the user sees an error."
+description: When a user in the new Home experience attempts to delete an item from the To-do widget, the item does not delete, and the user sees an error.
 hidefromtoc: yes
 feature: Get Started with Workfront
+exl-id: f0ae15b2-a24c-4420-abfb-a1da0d899f61
 ---
 # Home: Cannot delete [!UICONTROL To-do] item in new [!UICONTROL Home] experience

 >[!NOTE]